-Elderly care receivers often become inactive and this can lead to some common conditions such as disuse syndrome and bedsore.
+Elderly care receivers often become inactive and this can lead to some common conditions such as disuse syndrome and bedsores.
 Caregivers would do well to learn about these conditions and keep care receivers safe from them.

 Disuse syndrome